openebs/openebs/k8s/hyperconverged/tutorial-configure-openebs-gke.md

 - Size - (Minimum 3)
 - Cluster Version - (1.6.4+)

+*Note: The example commands below were run on a container cluser named (demo-openebs03) in zone (us-central1-a).
+The project unique id (strong-eon-153112).
+When copy/pasting the command, make sure to use the details from your project.*

 ### Add iSCSI Support

 SSH into the nodes of the cluster to install open-iscsi package.
 OpenEBS 0.3 uses iscsi to connect to the block volumes.